justinpille/atomic-css-experiments/README.md

 Computer graphics systems, including CSS, tend to follow the paradigm of western writing systems: Start from the upper-left and go right.
 When you run out of space go down a line and start again from the left.
 To make CSS work like quadrant one we'll change the way that it lays out text.

+## Stacker

+Classes are named for their `z-index`.
+Each class brings with it an absolute position and 100% width and height.

 ## Aspect